grittalikestocode/PFAS_Toxicity_ML_Replication/README.md

  2. [Dataset](#dataset)
  3. [Installation](#installation)

-## Brief
+## Summary
-This repository contains code, instructions, and data used in the LDRD deep learning expedition on PFAS toxicity.
+This repository contains the code and data used for replication of the study by Feinstein et al, 2021.
+It also contains the code for the further work to improve on the authors' code.

 ##### Repository structure
 ~~~